MOOSE FACTORY Studio & Gallery

 With John Matheson & George F.G.
 Stanley who chose the design for our Maple Leaf flag in 1965.
 This photo was taken in April 1985 at the opening of my show REGARDING THE FLAG at the Ontario Science Centre, marking the 20th anniversary of the flag’s creation.

-Next year, 2015, will mark the flag’s 50th anniversary.
+This year, 2015, marks the flag’s 50th anniversary.
 Here is my commemorative painting:

-New painting of a Remembrance Day poppy, for my show commemorating 100th anniversary of WW1,
+New painting of a Remembrance Day poppy, for my show commemorating 100th anniversary of WW One,

 Hudson’s Bay blanket